 - Statistics & Research

-Headline and more in-depth results based on interviews from April 2013 to March 2014 are published here.
+Headline and more in-depth results are published here.
+The most up-to-date figures are based on interviews from April 2013 to March 2014.

 For more details about the survey see 'Background information.

 Headline and in-depth results on a range of topics from 2012-13 see 'Past releases'.